Frequently Asked Questions

 Q11: WHO IS THE TRUSTEE?

-A11: The trustee is Sue Halterman, Jodi’s aunt.
-She had an attorney structure the trust so that not even she may use any of the funds for herself.
-Despite both her attorney and her tax consultant’s advising her to take a monthly trustee fee from the trust, she refused this option.
-In the event that she no longer wishes to be trustee, successor trustees are in place.
+The trustee is Sue Halterman, Jodi’s aunt.
+She had a lawyer structure the trust so that no one, not even she, may use the funds for anything other than its stated purpose.
+Despite both her attorney and tax consultant’s advising her to take a trustee fee (a standard practice that would draw from the fund), she refused this option in order to maximize Jodi’s ability to get future legal representation.

 Q12: WHAT IF I DON’T HAVE A PAYPAL ACCOUNT?
 CAN I SEND YOU A CHECK OR MONEY ORDER?